btsco/eForm/README.md

 ### `yarn server`

 Runs server with port 5000.\

-Use mongoDB on local, requires the computer to have mongoDB installed.\
+If use mongoDB on local, requires the computer to have mongoDB installed.
 If your computer does not have it installed, you can download [https://www.mongodb.com/try/download/community2]

 ### `note`